epfldata/sc-public/list-dsl/README.md

 }
 ```

 In the body of the transformation above, the extracted variable `x` has type `Rep[?A]`, where `?A` is a type generated automatically by the quasiquote engine, representing the (unknown) type of the constructed list's elements.
 We could also specify the type explicitly, as in
 `case dsl"List[Int]($x).size"`, in  which case `x` would have had type `Rep[Int]`.
+(Note that we could also write `$_` instead of `$x`, because we never use `x`.)

-**Caveat**: in its current implementation, quasiquotation will not check that the type of an extracted object matches the concrete type specified, so extarctor `dsl"List[Int]($x)` could extract a `List[String]`, and the type of `x` would be lying.
+**Caveat**: in its current implementation, quasiquotation will not check that the type of an extracted object matches the concrete type specified,
+so extarctor `dsl"List[Int]($x)` could extract a `List[String]`, and the type of `x` (`Rep[Int]`) would be lying.
 (This will be corrected in the future.)

 Note that a manual approach can be used to define the transformation, ie: without using quasiquotes and by manipulating IR nodes directly.
-However, this requires special knowledge about the compiler's internal details, and is out of the scope of this tutorial.
+However, this requires special knowledge about the compiler's internals, and is out of the scope of this tutorial.
-Quasiquotes should be enough for most use cases.
+Quasiquotes will be enough for most use cases.

 ### Generalizing the `size` Optimization